machinecontrol/OFFensive-network-disruption-toolkit/README.md

 # OFFensive-Network Disruption Toolkit 🔥

-Welcome to the **OFFensive-Network Disruption Toolkit** - your gateway to advanced network and router disruption techniques, exclusively for educational and informational purposes.
+Welcome to the **OFFensive Network Disruption Toolkit** - your gateway to  network and router disruption techniques, exclusively for educationalpurposes.

 ## Key Features 💡